Traveling to Italy during Covid-19: What you need to know before you go - KTVZ

 What can visitors expect

 Italian regions are currently graded by their infection and hospitalization rates, running from white (lowest risk) through yellow and amber to red (highest risk).
-As of August 5, all regions are white zones.
+As of August 13, all regions are white zones.
+However, there is speculation that Sicily and Sardinia, which have rising case numbers, might turn yellow imminently.

-Everywhere in the country, masks must be worn at all times inside or on public transport (though the outdoor mask mandate has now been lifted).
-Social distancing restrictions may remain in place, including on public transport.
+Everywhere in the country, masks must be worn at all times inside or on public transport (the outdoor mask mandate has now been lifted).
+Social distancing restrictions remain in place, including on public transport.

 Previous restrictions on travel between regions have also been lifted — at least, between white and yellow regions.
 If traveling to, or coming from, an orange or red region, essential reasons must be proven.